stuinfla/claude-presentation-master/README.md

 ---

+## Why This Exists

+**Most presentations are terrible.** Death by bullet points.
+Walls of text.
+Zero visual impact.

+The irony?
+We know how to make great presentations.
+Nancy Duarte, Garr Reynolds, Carmine Gallo, Chris Anderson—these experts have written bestselling books with clear, proven methodologies.
+TED talks follow specific patterns.
+Steve Jobs' keynotes weren't accidents.

+**The problem:** Nobody has time to read 10 books and manually apply 40+ expert principles to every slide.

+**The solution:** This library encodes all of those expert methodologies into code.
+It analyzes your content, structures it using proven frameworks (Sparkline, SCQA, Rule of Three), generates slides that follow strict design rules, and then **actually validates the visual output** using Playwright screenshots.

+No AI hallucination.
+No generic templates.
+Just 6,300+ lines of encoded expert knowledge that ensures every presentation meets a 95/100 quality bar—or it tells you exactly what to fix.

+---

 ## What is Claude Presentation Master?

-Claude Presentation Master is a TypeScript/Node.js library that transforms your content into professionally designed presentations.
-Unlike simple slide generators, it applies proven methodologies from world-renowned presentation experts:
+A TypeScript/Node.js library that transforms your content into professionally designed presentations.
+It applies proven methodologies from world-renowned presentation experts:

 - **Nancy Duarte** (Slide:ology, Resonate) - Sparkline narrative structure, STAR moments
 - **Garr Reynolds** (Presentation Zen) - Signal-to-noise ratio, visual simplicity